 - The term paper must be in two-column journal article format.
 Maximum length 6 pages.

-- Topics for the term paper should be picked, and announced to me, by Week 6.
+- Term paper topics should be picked and announced to me by Week 6.

-- I am looking for insight in your term papers.
-Aim to provide a useful synthesis of existing knowledge, or a new way of understanding a topic, or an interesting analysis of open problems/challenges in a field.
+- I am looking for new insights in your term papers.
+You can develop a new way of understanding a topic, or provide a coherent synthesis of existing knowledge on a topic, or identify/solve an open problem in the field.